zendesk/resque-disable-job/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/zendesk/resque-disable-job.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

 Everyone interacting in the Resque::Disable::Job project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/zendesk/resque-disable-job/blob/master/CODE_OF_CONDUCT.md).